RLee203/cyd-firmware-builds/README.md

-# CYD Firmware Builds
+# CYD Custom Firmwares

-This repo is a small, organized collection of merged firmware `.bin` files for CYD board variants.
+This repo is a small, organized collection of custom firmware `.bin` files for different CYD variants.

 Each firmware gets its own folder with:

 - a short firmware README
 - one or more merged release binaries
 - target board details
-- the source project path or upstream reference
+- simple flashing info

 ## Layout